KathyrnY/homework/README.md

   Corrected heading attributes order to follow sequential flow.

   Created a concise and descriptive title to capture potential viewers attention.

+  Added comments using <!----> for HTML and /* */ for CSS to show where changes were made.

 ## Installation